 RAIN GEAR: one of the always ongoing questions for walkers is about rain gear.
 Good rain jackets are very expensive and usually barely have butt-coverage (if that), so you need to thing about legs, either truly zap-dry pants or rain pants; the rain pants are heavy and hot and you may not need them often enough in the summer to make the weight worthwhile.
 (Another option for legs is rain chaps to wear over pants or leggings, Sierra Designs makes them though again, these may not be necessary if you walk in dry season.
 And chaps only come to top of your thighs (zero butt coverage) so you need a longer jacket or a poncho.).
 Rain jackets can be hot in the summer, even with the very best design, though that warmth is nice at other times of year.
 AND if you use a jacket, your pack can get very wet, even with a pack cover the straps can get soaked.
 Classic rain ponchos are cooler, cover your pack, but are floppy and almost useless in the wind.
 In between idea: poncho-jacket, looks like a huge jacket with sleeves, zip front and a hump to cover the backpack.
 Made by Altus, Ferrino, Bluefield, Packa and Sea to Summit, slightly different styles and different prices.
 Final decision of what rain gear should be based on how much you hike, where you hike and at what time of year.
 If you hike a lot, you might want different options (but if you hike a lot you already know that, right?)

 HOW MUCH TO BRING?
-How much active wear you bring depends on how you feel about doing laundry by hand, as most of our hotels will not have laundry facilities (see items under “OPTIONAL”).
+How much active wear you bring depends on how you feel about doing laundry.
+On Camino trips, many hotels have laundry facilities, but you might need to wait to use machines, or sit nearby while washing.
+If you have technical textiles, hand washing is an option at least for some smaller items that might need more frequent care (undies, teeshirts, etc); they’ll usually be dry by morning if you squeeze out and wrap in a towel before hanging.
+Other trips: some hotels have laundry facilities but not always.
 To help you plan what to bring, we also suggest you see our travel tip about layering (link above).
 And just a comment: at the end of most trips, people say they brought way too much and swear to bring less on their next trip!